omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 ## Adding Value Suggest to resources

-When a Value Suggest resource template is used in an item, media, or item set, the designated properties will auto-suggest values from the vocabulary specified in the template.
+When a Value Suggest resource template is used for an item, media, or item set, the designated properties will auto-suggest values from the vocabulary specified in the template.

 Users must start typing in the open text box of that specific property to prompt the auto-suggest feature.
 There may be a slight delay, but a drop-down menu will appear with choices drawn directly from the authority or vocabulary list you have associated with that property.